aoluwatooni/sentence-generator-for-indigenous-nigerian-language/README.md

 This is a Yoruba proverb generator app.
 The model takes in a keyword or phrase in Yoruba language and generates a proverb in Yoruba language from the given keyword/phrase.
 Using the keras tokenizer to generate tokens and a Sequential model by adding an embedding layer and two LSTM model.
 We also took into consideration, homonymns and language intonations to help the model generate a more readable proverb.
 In addition, using the deep-translator library, we added google translator API to help translate the generated Yoruba proverb to English Language for non-yoruba readers.

 ## Project Objectives
-- the aim of this project is to build a ML model that takes in Yoruba word and generate a proverb for that keyword
+- The aim of this project is to build a ML model that takes in Yoruba word and generate a proverb for that keyword

 ## How To Use The Web App